 The address for our reception is Beväringsgatan 10 in Örebro (see map below).

-By special agreement, we can in certain situations also offer booking of an appointment during working hours as well as home visits.
-Send an e-mail to email@example.com if interested.
+By special agreement, we can in certain situations also offer booking of an appointment during working hours (a fee of SEK 250 will be added outside our regular reception hours) as well as home visits (price as agreed depending on travel distance).
+Some cases can also be handled by post (handling fee of SEK 250 and postage cost will apply).
+Send an e-mail to firstname.lastname@example.org if interested.

 Legalization/Notarization SEK 400 for the first stamp.
-Then SEK 200 per stamp.
+Then SEK 200 per stamp on the same document.

 Apostille SEK 500